 How To Choose Dates For Your Time Blocks And Project Tasks

 There are a few ways you can choose the due date or completion date for a project.

 First, you can decide you want something done by a certain time.
 Then assign each supporting task a completion date in your calendar app in between the time from where you are and the desired completion date.

-The only thing with that is this method does not leave you flexibility.
+The only thing with that is this method does not leave you flexible.
 This next step is what I prefer.
 BUT if you are a procrastinator this might not be the best idea for you.